SiliconLabs/.github/README.md

 ### My git clone stopped working with an LFS error.
 What could be the cause?

+On December 13th, 2023, the git LFS server changed and enabled a bandwidth quota based on your IP address.

+- For existing clones, run the ```git reset –hard origin/<branch>``` command to update the LFS server.
+Alternatively, you can also use ```git config lfs.url = https://artifacts.silabs.net/artifactory/api/lfs/gsdk```.
+New clones will not have this issue since the LFS server will automatically be set correctly.
-On September 30th, 2023, the git LFS server will enable a bandwidth quota based on your IP address.
-Each unique IPs daily bandwidth usage will be tracked and capped at 30 GB per 24-hour period.
+- Each unique IPs daily bandwidth usage will be tracked and capped at 30 GB per 24-hour period.
 When the quota is hit, the Git LFS server will throw a HTTP error with status 509 Bandwidth limit exceeded.

 ### How can I mitigate the risk of hitting the quota?